Mesopic vision

+Cinematographers intentionally emulate mesopic effects to make scenes look darker than a display can actually achieve.

+Photometry

 The traditional method of measuring light assumes photopic vision and is often a poor predictor of how a person sees at night.
 Typically research in this area has focused on improving street and outdoor lighting as well as aviation lighting.

 Prior to 1951, there was no standard for scotopic photometry (light measurement); all measurements were based on the photopic spectral sensitivity function V(λ) which was defined in 1924.
 In 1951, the International Commission on Illumination (CIE) established the scotopic luminous efficiency function, V'(λ).
 However, there was still no system of mesopic photometry.
 This lack of a proper measurement system can lead to difficulties in relating light measurements under mesopic luminances to visibility.
 Due to this deficiency, the CIE established a special technical committee (TC 1-58) for collecting the results of mesopic visual performance research.

 Two very similar measurement systems were created to bridge the scotopic and photopic luminous efficiency functions, creating a unified system of photometry.
 This new measurement has been well-received because the reliance on V(λ) alone for characterizing night-time light illumination can result in the use of more electric energy than might otherwise be needed.
 The energy-savings potential of using a new way to measure mesopic lighting scenarios is significant; superior performance could in certain cases be achieved with as much as 30 to 50% reduction in the energy use comparing to the high pressure sodium lights.